Marine Biology Internships: Work with Marine Life

 • Conservation education and outreach

-Costa Rica – Coastal biodiversity and sea turtle conservation
+Costa Rica – Known for coastal biodiversity and sea turtle conservation

 South Africa – Shark, whale, and marine megafauna research